-zkipster is ready for the GDPR
+zkipster is GDPR compliant

 From day one, zkipster has been built around a strong commitment to privacy, security, and protecting sensitive event and guest data.

 We fully support our users complying with regulation (EU) 2016/679, also known as the General Data Protection Regulation (GDPR), that entered into effect on May 25, 2018 and repealed Directive 95/46/EC.
 We’ve been busy taking steps to make the transition as smooth as possible for zkipster users who are impacted by this transformative new law.

 Please note that this page is provided as a resource to understand the scope of the GDPR in relation to using zkipster.
 It does not constitute legal advice, representations, or warranties of zkipster.
 We encourage you to seek professional legal advice if you have questions about how the GDPR may affect your organization and procedures.

 Under the GDPR, there are in particular two types of entities that might process personal data:

 - Data controllers are individuals or entities that determine the purpose and means of the processing of personal data of EU citizens, and must therefore be compliant with the GDPR and ensure any third-parties to which they transmit or otherwise make available personal data are also compliant.